mimanjh/426_final/README.md

 **Possible Next Steps**
 Because our coefficient values are not very significant.
 Our possible next steps may be adjusting the coefficient value or the variables to find a more significant value.
 We can also create prediction by allowing people manually type in numbers for different variables.
-.
-.
-.
-.
-This is for the final project of Stat 426.

-Data should be stored in data directory.

-Companies of interest: Google, Amazon, Apple, Netflix, and Facebook

 - Jacob Hunsaker, Emily Liu, Felicia Seng